 Are you looking for inspiration on gardening for kids?
 These ten great projects are perfect for getting kids gardening and having fun outdoors.

 My new book, *A Year of Nature Craft & Play has lots of fun ideas for getting kids gardening, plus crafts, games, art and science experiments.
-There are 52 budget-friendly activities, one for every week of the year, all with easy-to-follow instructions and colourful photos.
+There are 52 budget-friendly nature play activities, one for every week of the year, all with easy-to-follow instructions and colourful photos.

 Gardening for kids: fun projects to have a go at